-A few parents decide to make gloves a permanent feature to their child's jacket.
+A few parents decide to make gloves a permanent feature of their child's jacket.
 You can do this by hand sewing the gloves to the child's jacket.
-This way you not only won't worry about losing the gloves, but you won't have to worry about the child taking them off it freezing temperatures.
+This way you not only won't worry about losing the gloves, but you won't have to worry about the child taking them off in freezing temperatures.

 Different Methods for Different Ages

 Instead of buying pair after pair, attaching the gloves to your child's jacket is one way to not only save you the inconvenience but money as well.
 However, when determining which method is best for your child, first consider their age.

 Sewing them to the jacket is a great idea for the younger kids.
 Attaching a string is good for most ages.
 Due to the safety hazard of safety pins, this method is probably best for older kids.
 Glove clips are great for any age and come in stylish colors and designs.